mgiulio/smooth-scrolling/article.md

 ```

 Of course, now in the registered event listener(`onClick`) we have to inspect the target of the incoming click event object  to check that it is relative to an in page link element.
-This can be don in several ways so we abstract it in an helper function,  `isInPageLink()`.
+This can be done in several ways so we abstract it in an helper function,  `isInPageLink()`.
 We'll have a look at the mechanics of this function in a moment.

 If the incoming click is on an in-page link we stop the event bubbling and prevent the associated default action, the instantaneous scrollbar change to the target destination.